mongodb/docs/source/reference/glossary.rst

       Max key                    127
       =======================  ==========

-   Master
+   master
       In conventional master/:term:`slave` replication, the master
-      database receives all writes, which ensures consistency.
-The slave instances replicate the entire contents of the master instance.
+      database receives all writes.
+The

-   Slave
+      :term:`slave` instances replicate from the master instance in real time.

+   slave
-      In conventional :term:`master`/slave replication, the slave
+      In conventional :term:`master`/slave replication, the `slave`s
-      instances replicate operations from the master database.
-While, clients and applications can read from slave databases, they must direct all write operations to the master database.
-Data read from slave instances may not be consistent with the master, depending on the database's consistency pattern.
+      are read-only instances that replicate operations from the :term:`master` database.
+Data read from slave instances may not be completely consistent with the master.
+Therefore, applications requiring consistent reads must read from the master database instance.

-   Primary
+   primary
-      In a :term:`replica set` the primary member is the current ":term:`master`," of the set that receives write operations and ensures that the set maintains a consistent state.
-These instances can assume :term:`secondary` status at a later point.
+      In a :term:`replica set`, the primary member is the current ":term:`master`" instance, which receives all write operations.

-   Secondary
+   secondary
-      In a :term:`replica set` the secondary members are the current :term:`slave` instances that replicate the content of the database and may assume :term:`primary` status at a later point.
+      In a :term:`replica set`, the ``secondary`` members are the current :term:`slave` instances that replicate the contents of the master database.
 Secondary members may handle read requests, but only the :term:`primary` members can handle write operations.

    GridFS
-      A method for storing files in a MongoDB database that exceed the 16 megabyte limit for :term:`BSON` objects.
+      A convention for storing large files in a MongoDB database.
+All of the official MongoDB drivers support this convention, as does the ``mongofiles`` program.

+      .. seealso:: ":doc:`/reference/mongofiles`".

    md5
       ``md5`` is a hashing algorithm used to efficiently provide